MercaderLabAnatomy/PUB_Botos_et_al_2022/README.md

 * **Web Application follows and requires analysis with Cytoscape and further R integration**
 * **Shiny app code is in the folder `shiny_app`**

+P.S - The app usually takes 2-3 minutes to load, if it takes longer please reload the link